CrunchyData/pgmonitor/hugo/content/prometheus/_index.md

 weight: 2
 ---

-Prometheus can be set up on any Linux-based system, but the instructions below use RHEL/CentOS 7.
+Prometheus can be set up on any Linux-based system, but pgmonitor currently only supports running it on RHEL/CentOS 7.

 - [Installation](#installation)
 - [Setup](#setup)